carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 > ## Exercise 3: Discuss the importance of Metadata
 >
-> Which other data could you recommend to add in the data, and what do you think is the relevance of this information?
+> Which other information could you recommend to add in the metadata?
 >
 >> ## Solution
->> Metadata will depend on the type of the experiment, but some examples are temperature, sampling methodology, date, place (country, state, region, city, etc.).
+>> Metadata will depend on the type of the experiment, but some examples are the properties of the water before
+>> and after fertilization, sampling and processing methodology,
+>> date and time, place (country, state, region, city, etc.).
 >>
 > {: .solution}
 {: .challenge}